 Too much flipping leads to underperforming meat.
 Some grill experts use the 60-40 method, and some suggest an equal 50-50 split.
 Either way, you probably only need one flip.
 This will make sure that you have an equally cooked piece of steak.
 Too much flipping can lead to poking and all the juices leaking out of your steak.

-If you have a steak that has caught on fire or is cooking faster than others, move it to the indirect heat zone, rearrange your steaks and keep at it.
+If you have a steak that has caught on fire or is cooking faster than others, move it to the indirect heat zone, rearrange your steaks, and keep at it.
 Do not flip more than you need to.
 Consistency, heat, and patience are your friends if you want to grill the perfect steak.

-How do I know when it’s done?
+How do I know when a perfect steak is done?

 Touch your fingers together, and feel the area of skin below your thumb to identify “doneness.”